SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Colocation.md

 SIGPLAN.

 * Fully SIGPLAN Sponsored CoLos
-  * Budget covered by main event.
+  * Budget covered and TMRF submitted by Main Event.
   * Expenses such as PC Meeting, Speaker, Committee Dinners, Publications, Social Events, Complimentary registration must be approved by Main Event at TMRF submission time.
   * Registration handled by Main Event.
   * Sponsorship handled by Main Event
-  * Venue negotiations handled by Main Event main event.
+  * Venue negotiations handled by Main Event.

 * Partially SIGPLAN Sponsored CoLos (with other SIGs or with IEEE)
-  * Separate budget and TMRF
+  * Separate budget and TMRF.
   * Registration handled by Main Event.
   * Expenses such as PC Meeting, Speaker, Committee Dinners, Publications, Social Events, Complimentary registration must be approved by Main Event at TMRF submission time.
-  * Sponsorship requires a separate CMS
+  * Sponsorship requires a separate CMS.
-  * Venue negotiations handled by Main Event
+  * Venue negotiations handled by Main Event.

 * Independent CoLo
-  * Separate budget (and TMRF if needed)
+  * Separate budget (and TMRF, if needed).
-  * Separate bank account
+  * Separate bank account.
-  * Separate contract with Main Event Registration provider
+  * Separate contract with Main Event Registration provider.
-  * Separate expenses
+  * Separate expenses.
-  * Separate sponsorship
+  * Separate sponsorship.
-  * All negotiations regarding venue (room rental, A/V, F&B) handled by Main Event
+  * All negotiations regarding venue (room rental, A/V, F&B) handled by Main Event.
-  * Venue expenses charge according to usage and payed from CoLo accounts
+  * Venue expenses charge according to usage and payed from CoLo accounts.

 Summary